Free Website Content - Innovative Business Use of RSS as

 RSS 2.0 is quickly becoming the definitive RSS standard,

 all because of its support for the enclosure tag.
-The enclosure
+The

-the opportunity, including tutorials, streaming audio lectures,
+have seized the opportunity, including tutorials, streaming

-PDF proposals, Power Pointâ„¢ presentations, podcasts of
+audio lectures, PDF proposals, Power Pointâ„¢ presentations,

-sales meetings, and advertising portfolios among other traditional
+podcasts of sales meetings, and advertising portfolios

-uses for RSS.
+among other traditional uses for RSS.

-Many businesses have yet to realize the potential
+Many businesses have yet to realize the

-the following business uses for RSS:
+Consider the following business uses for RSS:

 1. PDF Documents - Consider

-broadcasting meeting agenda notes or documentation as a
+broadcasting meeting agenda notes or documentation as

-PDF included with a feed, allowing interested individuals
+a PDF included with a feed, allowing interested individuals

 to access information without having to deal with cumbersome